Quality Control Processes for Installation Work

 Contractor licensing tier — State licensing boards classify contractors by trade, scope, and monetary threshold.
 A licensed general contractor may self-perform certain installation categories; others (notably electrical, plumbing, mechanical) require a licensed specialty subcontractor with independent inspection authority in most jurisdictions.

 Where projects fall at or near these boundaries, the AHJ's interpretation governs.
-Professionals seeking to confirm classification for a specific project can reference the how-to-use-this-installation-resource page for guidance on navigating this directory's scope.
+Professionals seeking to confirm classification for a specific project can reference the how-to-use-this-installation-resource page for guidance on navigating this provider network's scope.

 References